gabrielelana/vim-markdown/README.md

   * links with references
   * images with references
   * todo lists (GFM)
+  * tables (GFM)
 * enable english spelling checking
-* support tables if tabularize is installed
+* realtime autoformatting tables if Tabular plugin is installed
 * emoticons (GFM)
-  * start completion when hitting `:` in insert mode
+  * start completion when hitting `:` in insert mode only if preceded by empty spaces or is the beginning of the line
   * remove duplication between syntax keywords and dictionary completion
   * more iabbr
 * todo lists (GFM)